-Astico Park consists of developed and natural areas on the historic Danville Mill Pond of the Crawfish River about 3 miles east of the City of Columbus in the southwestern part of Dodge County.
+Astico Park (100 acres) consists of developed and natural areas on the historic Danville Mill Pond of the Crawfish River about 3 miles east of the City of Columbus in the southwestern part of Dodge County.
 The park is split by the river and connected by the historic Ninabuck and Scofield Bridges.
 The main park entrance is just south of Hwy 60 at N3620 Hwy TT.
-The park features 70 river's edge and upland campsites including riverside campsites with 50 amp service available, Astico Castle Playground, a restroom/shower facility, a dump station, picnic areas and shelters, shoreline and wooded hiking trails, large open play fields and an expansive river shoreline which provides good canoeing and fishing opportunities in a scenic setting.
+The park features 63 river's edge and upland campsites including riverside campsites with 50 amp service available, Astico Castle Playground, a restroom/shower facility, a dump station, picnic areas and shelters, shoreline and wooded hiking trails, large open play fields and an expansive river shoreline which provides good canoeing and fishing opportunities in a scenic setting.
 A canoe launch and canoe/kayak rentals are available.

-Nitschke Mounds Park is located near the center of Dodge County adjacent to the Wild Goose State Trail and just west of the Horicon Marsh.
+Nitschke Mounds Park (54 acres) is located near the center of Dodge County adjacent to the Wild Goose State Trail and just west of the Horicon Marsh.
 The property contains approximately 39 preserved animal effigy, conical and linear mounds believed to have been constructed between 800 AD - 1100 AD.
 The mounds represent one of the best surviving examples of the Mound Builders culture that once occupied the Dodge County area.
-A one-mile, wood-chipped trail with interpretive signs are available around the mounds and through the park.
+A one-mile trail with interpretive signs are available around the mounds and through the park.

-Wild Goose State Trail links the City of Juneau (Gateway to the Wild Goose Trail) and the City of Fond du Lac.
+Wild Goose State Trail (34 miles) links south of the City of Juneau (Gateway to the Wild Goose Trail) and the City of Fond du Lac.
 This 34 mile compacted limestone trail on an abandoned railroad grade traverses oak woodlots, fertile farm fields, prairie remnants and sparkling streams as it runs through the rural countryside of Dodge and Fond du Lac Counties and skirts the western edge of the internationally known Horicon Marsh National Wildlife Refuge.
 Wildlife, scenery and level surface provide safe, easy and enjoyable biking and hiking for all ages.
 Parking and trail access available at the southern trail head at Hwy 60 and the northern trail head on Rolling Meadows Drive in Fond du Lac and numerous points between.
 County and private campgrounds are located nearby.
-A separate 14 mile horse trail tread runs from Hwy 60 to Pautsch Road.
+A separate 14 mile horse trail tread runs from Hwy 60 to Pautsch Road in Dodge County.
 The trail can be opened for snowmobile and ATV/UTV use in winter.
 Winter trail conditions hotline: 920-386-3705.